ariatemplates/git-release-notes/README.md

 The second parameter of `git-release-notes` can be any path to a valid ejs template files.

+##### Template Variables

+Several template variables are made available to the script running inside the template.

-The only available template local variable is `commits` that is an array of commits, each containing
+`commits` is an array of commits, each containing

 * `sha1` commit hash (%H)
 * `authorName` author name (%an)